About New Orleans

 It was, however, Faubourg St. Mary, occupying land to the west of Canal Street, just upriver from the Vieux Carré, that became widely known as the American sector.
 An open space that would eventually be called Lafayette Square (after General Lafayette visited New Orleans in 1825) served as a counterpoint to the Place D’Armes in the French Quarter downriver, becoming a nexus of banking, commercial, and legal activities.
 Several other faubourgs (literally “false towns”) were established upriver, and those who purchased lots in the newly platted suburbs were responsible for planting trees along roads, canals, and drainage channels as they were constructed.
 UnlikeTremé and the Vieux Carré, these newly established enclaves upriver featured houses with side plots and ample setbacks from the street.
 Connecting these new neighborhoods to the center of New Orleans was the St. Charles Streetcar Line.
 Established in 1835, the line traced what was formerly the route of the New Orleans and Carrollton Rail Road.
 The Town of Carrollton, then the terminus of the streetcar line, was annexed by New Orleans in 1874.
 Still other rail lines connected New Orleans residents to several resorts along the southern shores of Lake Pontchartrain, including Milneburg, Spanish Fort, and other West End communities.

-Before the close of the 19th century, New Orleans would see the advent of two large public parks: Originally part of the Allard Plantation, City Park (also known as Lower City Park) began to be developed in 1891, and would take shape in the early 20th century to become a beacon of the City Beautiful movement.
+Before the close of the nineteenth century, New Orleans would see the advent of two large public parks: Originally part of the Allard Plantation, City Park (also known as Lower City Park) began to be developed in 1891 and would take shape in the early twentieth century to become a beacon of the City Beautiful movement.
 And Audubon Park, originally home to the1884 World’s Industrial and Cotton Centennial Exposition, would later be shaped by the Olmsted Brothers firm, which would continue to work on the park into the 1940s.

 By 1900, New Orleans’ population approached some 290,000 residents.
-After a flurry of building activity in the city’s two large-scale parks at the beginning of the new century, the nation and the city slumped in the midst of a Great Depression.
-It was during this period that the Works Progress Administration (WPA) was tasked to carry out several projects throughout New Orleans.
+After a flurry of building activity in the city’s two large-scale parks at the beginning of the new century, the nation and the city slumped in the midst of the Great Depression.
+It was during this period that the Works Progress Administration (WPA) carried out several projects throughout New Orleans.
 At City Park, the WPA built roads, bridges, and shelters; and at Audubon Park, work on the Audubon Park Zoo commenced.
 The WPA was also involved in renovations to the famous French Market, with its origins dating back to the colonial period.